wilsonwobo/Cursor-Vision/ReadMe.md

 * Extract the contents of the file
 * Double-click on the *setup.exe* file
 **NOTE: You must have 7-Zip installed to extract *.7z* files.**
-* Follow the setup instructions to ensure that Cursor Vision is correctly installed
+* Follow the below setup instructions to ensure that Cursor Vision is correctly installed:
+ * Select Download Location
+ * Create a Desktop Shortcut
+ * Commence Installation
+ * Launch Cursor Vision & Finish installation